alvgaona/heart-sounds-segmentation/README.md

 # Heart Sounds Segmentation

-Graduate thesis for Electronics Engineering at Faculty of Engineering, University of Buenos Aires.
+Graduate thesis in Electronics Engineering at Faculty of Engineering, University of Buenos Aires.

 ## Requirements